themattrix/discord-caravan/README.md

 - [X] warn when the attendance nears 20 for any individual gym
 - [X] lots of unit tests
 - [X] Docker Compose runner
+- [X] handle members who have left (or were banned from) the server
+- [ ] create and manage a role—containing all caravan members—for each caravan
+- [ ] CI: linting, type-checking, test running, and PR integration
+- [ ] `!kick` command
+- [ ] take gym distance into consideration when ranking gym name matches
+- [ ] handle pins containing unrecognized gym names
 - [ ] allow caravan members to restrict their attendance to partial routes
 - [ ] when the caravan is active, allow members to signal `!here`
 - [ ] allow leaders to `!lobby`
-- [ ] allow members to query the `!here` statuses with `!list`
-- [ ] take gym distance into consideration when ranking gym name matches
 - [ ] allow leaders to register start/stop times
 - [ ] notify members one hour prior to the caravan starting of the start time and starting location
 - [ ] automatically start/stop the caravan at the expected times